wchen408/js_react_status_indicator/README.md

 #### Issue

-I'm working on a computation-heavy web app and I want users to know the progression the computation so that the app doesn't appear as stale.
+I'm working on a computation-heavy web app and I want users to know the progression on the computation so that the app doesn't appear as stale.
 Basically I have three messages to indicate in state of the computation -

 * Loading